jackysatpal/React-and-React-Router/README.md

 ### React and React-Router

-Playing with react and react-router
+Create, Read and Delete posts on the backend server using react, redux and react-router